The real story about Owner Builder Finance

 Sabine laughed again.
 “How funny,” she said.
 “My news is kind of along the same lines…kind of.”
 She paused for a moment.
 “I’m pregnant.”

 The next day, Sabine and Matt headed off to inspect the block of land and it was indeed just what they were looking for.
-A good size, level and the asking price was within their budget.
+A good size, level, and the asking price were within their budget.

 Sabine wasn’t so sure.
 “I’ve heard owner builder finance can be tricky,” she said maybe we should talk with a broker first?